This page is being actively updated and reformatted to include the new 2019 redesign.

 I designed and built a complete replica of the elusive Crazy Otto, with identical replicated gameplay and custom cabinet artwork designed in the iconic Ms. Pac-Man art style.

-Over the course of six years, this involved reverse-engineering original Ms. Pac-Man code, designing unique cabinet artwork, and restoring an original Pac-Man cabaret cabinet.
+Over the course of seven years, this involved reverse-engineering original Ms. Pac-Man code, designing unique cabinet artwork, and restoring an original Pac-Man cabinet.

 This project made news in the arcade community, the Tracy Press, and Motherboard Magazine!